gildir/CS321-2018F-004/accounts.md

 --Quinten Holmes

 ## Users
 After tireless hours of playing, it might finally be time to get some food.
-When ready to leave one only needs to type “QUIT”.
-If one is too tired to type “QUIT” they are able to click the ‘X’ button to close the console; however, they will not be able to log back in until the system officially recognizes they logged out.
+When ready to leave one only needs to type "QUIT".
+If one is too tired to type "QUIT" they are able to click the 'X' button to close the console; however, they will not be able to log back in until the system officially recognizes they logged out.

 ## Developers
-When a player finally enters the “QUIT” command the game client will call
+When a player finally enters the "QUIT" command the game client will call

 ###### Method
 	public Player leave(String name)